FurkanL0/PrivaSea/README.md

 - Stake etc. There are transactions, you can find the details of these on https://www.privasea.ai/privanetix-node.
 - You can look from Manage my Privanetix node - we have completed the Top Side.

+- If the transaction in Stake is giving problems, make the Fee 350000.
+It can be a problem.

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=FurkanL0&style=flat-square&color=brightgreen&label=Profile+Views+/+Repo+Views+" alt="Repo / Profile Views" />